 Speed (Time Value) refers to the ‘Shutter Speed’ or length of ‘Time’ a quantity of light is allowed to enter during an exposure, from when the shutter first opens until it closes.
 To capture fast moving objects and freeze action, a fast shutter speed is required, or for inanimate objects, or time lapse, slower speeds requiring longer exposures may be used - usually with the aid of a fixed surface or tripod.

 Creativity is a personal decision to control the process to meet a desired objective.
 What once may have been regarded an error or mistake, can be re-applied for effect.
 This is where the photographer (technician) becomes the artist, using the tools available to ‘create’ images of personal choosing.
-‘Seeing’ a picture, either in the mind first, or by eye in real time, is part of the visionary process needed to express ideas and emotions, or telling the story from the selected subject.
+‘Seeing’ a picture, either in the mind first, or by eye in real time, is part of the visionary process needed to express ideas and emotions, or telling the story of the selected subject.

 One may be criticised for lack of technical capability as a photographer, but should never be criticised for expressing creativity, since I firmly believe that it is the latter that makes you you, and therefore uniquely different from me and everyone else.